Blockchain-for-Developers/fa17-midterm/README.md

 			* This amount would be subtracted from `totalSupply` in `Token.sol`
 		* Must be able to receive funds from contract after the sale is over
 	* Buyers:
-		* Must be able to buy tokens directly from the contract and as long as the sale has not ended and only if they are first in the queue
+		* Must be able to buy tokens directly from the contract and as long as the sale has not ended, if they are first in the queue and there is someone waiting line behind them
 			* This would change their balance in `Token.sol`
 			* This would change the number of tokens sold
 		* Must be able to refund their tokens as long as the sale has not ended.
 Their place in the queue does not matter